-The cards would have helped us start the thought process and journaling then helped us develop and deepen it.
+The cards help us begin the thought process and journaling then helps us develop and deepen it.

 When you’ve come full circle - and this doesn’t have to take a long time - go back to your journal and examine your cards and what you wrote.
 Was there anything special about your interpretation?
 Did you interpret your cards in a unique way that moment?

 This is just a simple exercise to analyze how you’re evolving with your cards.

 5. TRY MAKING IT A HABIT

 When your cards become the launchpad for your journaling and/or inner dialogue, that’s when you start developing a deeper and more refined relationship with them.

 Instead of being a physical tool, your deck becomes a friend.
 Instead of being a source of answers, it becomes a guide.

 You connect more with your sense free will and can then have a more constructive dialogue with your cards.
 You’ll know longer approach them with a tell-me-what-to-do approach, and instead will want them to give you some helpful pointers.

 This is how divination becomes a source of wisdom.